fostiropoulos/ablator/DEVELOPER.md

 # Developer Guide

-This guide is meant for those interested in developing on ABLATOR library.
+This guide is meant for those interested in contributing to the ABLATOR library.

 The current document is in progress.
 The document explains how to set up the development environment and run tests.
 The repository follows a test-driven development where every PR must include one or more corresponding tests.